corrode/corrode.github.io/content/blog/list-comprehensions/index.md

 similar.
 It was one of the few things I *profoundly* missed from Python &mdash;
 until I learned more about the philosophy behind Rust's iterator patterns.

-This is what this post is about.
+This journey is what this post is about.

 ## Enter Rust's Iterators